atgu/GINGER_cloud/gsutil.md

 - `gcloud compute instances list`: look at what instances are currently running
 - `gcloud compute instances create VM_NAME`: create a new VM named `VM_NAME`
   - We'll mostly do this from the [Cloud console](Console.md), but sometimes it's useful to programmatically generate multiple VMs
-- `gcloud compute instnaces stop VM_NAME`: stop the VM
+- `gcloud compute instances stop VM_NAME`: stop the VM
-- `gcloud compute instnaces start VM_NAME`: start a stopped VM
+- `gcloud compute instances start VM_NAME`: start a stopped VM
 - `gcloud compute ssh VM_NAME`: connect into a VM you have running